SelFLoc: Selective Feature Fusion for Large-scale Point Cloud-based Place Recognition: Conclusion

 \section{Conclusion}

 In this paper, a novel architecture named SelFLoc is proposed for point cloud-based place recognition, which takes advantage of the strong shape priors of point clouds by stacking 1D asymmetric convolutions equipped with different strategies.
 In addition, features from different scales are refined by selective point- and channel-wise gating layers before the fusion phase.
-Comprehensive experiments on the Oxford dataset and three in-house datasets demonstrate that SelFLoc can achieve SOTA performance in terms of both accuracy and robustness.
-Based on the effective point-wise attention, a tightly-coupled framework that combines place recognition with geometric verification is being studied.
+Comprehensive experiments on the Oxford dataset and three in-house datasets demonstrate that SelFLoc can achieve SOTA performance in terms of both accuracy and robustness. \\ \textbf{Limitation and Future Work.} The decomposition of 3D convolution, enhancement of axis-oriented features, and selective feature fusion in this research are all tailored for scenarios involving self-driving.
+However, the introduction of these strategies relies on the experience of researchers.
+To make them more applicable to other robotic studies, such as drones and bipedal robots, we will explore novel methods to endow robots with the ability to autonomously learn these strategies.
+One potential approach is to integrate the selection of strategies into the learnable world model~\cite{daydreamer,end-to-end}.